Aviation Maintenance Technology

 Credit for Military Schools and Experience

 Pending Aviation Department review and approval, students who have completed military technical schools recognized by the FAA may apply to the Aviation Maintenance Technology Department for "Credit for Prior Learning."
-Contact the Counseling Department for more information.
+Contact Counselor Lisa Clarke [email protected] to create an “education plan” and for assistance transferring military experience and/or credit from other schools.
+Include your student ID number in all communications.

 Program Learning Outcomes